 When substance abuse counselors serve in defined areas with inadequate access to healthcare, also known as health professional shortage areas (HPSA), the Corps assists in the repayment of qualifying education loans.
 The programs provide forgiveness of up to $2,000 in Federal Stafford Loan or Federal Direct Stafford Loan debt for each school year or calendar year of full-time employment in areas of national need, up to five years, for a maximum of $10,000 per eligible borrower.
 Parent PLUS Loans are not eligible.

 To be eligible for consideration, counselors must be fully trained, licensed, and working at (or in the final stages of employment negotiations with) an NHSC-eligible facility.

 NHSC Loan Repayment awards are given to applicants who are not in default on any federal payment obligations or other non-federal payment obligations such as court-ordered child support.
-Applicants must meet standards of service obligations, and not be excluded, suspended, or disqualified by a federal agency.
-Applicants must commit to providing primary care service in an HPSA.
+Applicants must meet standards of service obligations and not be excluded, suspended, or disqualified by a federal agency.
+Applicants must commit to providing primary care services in an HPSA.
 Please note that this program is not always funded.